jackdbd/calderone/packages/utils/.ae/utils.api.md

 // @public (undocumented)
 export const itDateStringAfterNDays: (date_string: string, n_days: number) => string;

-// Warning: (ae-missing-release-tag) "killFunctionsFramework" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "killFunctionsFramework" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const killFunctionsFramework: (child: ChildProcessWithoutNullStreams) => void;

-// Warning: (ae-missing-release-tag) "LOCALE_STRING_OPTIONS" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LOCALE_STRING_OPTIONS" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const LOCALE_STRING_OPTIONS: any;